PlaidCloud/website/content/en/docs/concepts/cluster-administration/logging.md

 ![Exposing logs directly from the application](/images/docs/user-guide/logging/logging-from-application.png)

-Cluster-logging that exposes or pushes logs directly from every application is outside the scope of Kubernetes.
+Cluster-logging that exposes or pushes logs directly from every application is outside the scope of PlaidCloud.